Chuezhang2278/GSOC2020/Proposal.md

 - Unit tests are strictly done with the latest release of mpl
 - To cache using CI cache so that CI time doesn't double
 - commit messages require special string when modifications or additional baseline images are made
-- Hopefully fix the issue with FreeStyle increasing baseline image sizes everytime there is an update
+- Hopefully fix the issue with FreeType increasing baseline image sizes everytime there is an update

 ## Schedules of Deliverables